camlebrun/TopicModelingInFrench/readme.md

-# Topic Modeling with an Unsupervised Machine Learning algorithm with amendments an debates in the French National Assemblyrm
+# Topic Modeling with an Unsupervised Machine Learning algorithm with amendments an debates in the French National Assembly

 ## Collect data
 Download data [here](https://data.assemblee-nationale.fr/travaux-parlementaires/amendements/tous-les-amendements) in JSON or XML, no API.
 MAYL uri